Vashti Murphy McKenzie: Career

 In her first post as bishop, she was named to the 18th district, which has oversight for AME churches in Africa, mainly in Botswana, Lesotho, Mozambique and Swaziland.
 She later served as presiding prelate for the Thirteenth District AME, which covers Tennessee and Kentucky.
 While serving in this role, she was invited by President Barack Obama to join the inaugural President's Advisory Council of the White House Faith-Based and Neighborhood Partnerships.
-In 2012, she moved to the Tenth Episcopal District in Texas, where she still presides.
+In 2012, she moved to the Tenth Episcopal District in Texas, where she presided until her retirement in 2021 at the 51st General Conference in Orlando, FL.